|Posted by Funeral Advantage Blog on June 4, 2012 at 12:10 AM|

-- Make sure you understand the finance contract you are singing.
-Many cemeteries cancel your contract if you donot pay paymentts for 3 to 6 months and you loose all the money you paid!
+- Make sure you understand the finance contract you are signing.
+Many cemeteries cancel your contract if you do not make payments for 3 to 6 months and you loose all the money you paid!

-Beore yu buy from the cemetery, explore your options on line and find cemetery brokers and private parties who sell burial plots at a lower price.
-Our website also provides a section where our visitors and members advertise their burial plots for sale.click here to visit this section
+Before you buy from the cemetery, explore your options on line and find cemetery brokers and private parties who sell burial plots at a lower price.
+Our website also provides a section where our visitors and members advertise their burial plots for sale, click here to visit this section.

 Do not do business with any cemetery that will not provide this information ahead of time.
-If their business attitude before the sale makes you uncomfortable, imagine how you’d feel down the line with a friend or relative buried there in perpetuity, knowing you had no choice but to deal with this business.
+If their business attitude before the sale makes you uncomfortable, imagine how you would feel down the line with a friend or relative buried there in perpetuity knowing you had no choice but to deal with that business.

 Think long and hard before you buy a cemetery plot ahead of time.
 It may be enticing to “act now before prices go up,” but buying interment rights ahead of time can be a costly mistake.

-It is difficult to predict with certainty that you’ll still be living in the cemetery’s area many years down the road, and transporting a casket a long distance can be extremely costly for your survivors.
+It is difficult to predict with certainty that you will still be living in the cemetery’s area many years down the road and transporting a casket for a long distance can be extremely costly for your survivors.
 It can be quite difficult to sell a grave you no longer need and with the cremation rate rising, it’s only getting harder to sell full-sized graves on the secondary market.
-However, purchasing ahead of time may make sense if you have a family tradition, strong feelings about using a specific cemetery, or if you are choosing one that is likely to run out of space.
+However, purchasing ahead of time may make sense if you have a family tradition, strong feelings about using a specific cemetery or if you are choosing one that is likely to run out of space.

 In very broad terms, it’s not unusual to expect to pay at least $2,000 for the cemetery costs of a full-casket burial over and above the cost of the funeral.
-But your mileage will vary; as with all death-related costs, shop around among as many cemeteries as you can ahead of time.
+Your mileage will vary and as with all death-related costs, you should shop around as many cemeteries as you can ahead of time.

-Miscellaneous In many areas, full body burial is allowed on your own property; check the zoning rules in your county.
-It is legal in every state to bury or sprinkle cremated remains on private property with permission of the landowner.
+In many areas, full-body burial is allowed on your own property; check the zoning rules in your county.
+It is legal in every State to bury or sprinkle cremated remains on private property with the permission of the landowner.
 Beware of bogus veteran’s sales tactics offering a free grave to the vet but charging an inflated rate to the spouse.
-Remember that vets and their spouses are entitled to free burials in a federal VA cemetery and free or nearly free burial in a state VA cemetery.
+Remember that vets and their spouses are entitled to free burials in a federal VA cemetery and free or nearly free burial in a State VA cemetery.

 Categories: Funeral Planning